 2 Tablespoons butter

-3 large garlic cloves, minced (approximately 2 Tablespoons.
-Add more or less to suit your taste.
+8-10 garlic cloves, smashed then chopped (Add more or less to suit your taste.)

 1 tsp dried thyme

 1 tsp dried rosemary

 1 tsp garlic powder

 2 tsp Kosher salt